nkss-dev/atlas/courses/MAIR11.md

 # Objectives

+- To give a comprehensive coverage to the subject of differential calculus.
-This course is designed to give a comprehensive coverage at an introductory level to the subject of differential calculus, ordinary differential equations, and matrices.
+- To give a comprehensive coverage to the subject of ordinary differential equations.
+- To give a comprehensive coverage to the subject of matrices.

 # Content